 3. results and discussion

-Both pheno and genotypic characterization were carried out for 12 Listeria isolates as well based on genotypic identity of the isolates, phylogeny was determined
+Both pheno and genotypic characterization were carried out for 12 Listeria spp. isolates as well based on genotypic identity of the isolates, phylogeny was determined.

 3.1 Phenotypic characterization of Listeria isolates

-A total of 12 Listeria isolates were obtained from various dairy environmental samples comprosed 3 isolates from chilled milk; 2 from fodder; feed; swab of udder; can milk and one from urine through pour plate technique using PALCAM agar medium (Table 1).
+A total of 12 Listeria isolates were obtained from various dairy environmental samples, 3 isolates from chilled milk; 2 from fodder; feed; swab of udder; can milk and one from urine through pour plate technique using PALCAM agar medium (Table 1).
 These isolates, when subjected for preliminary tests revealed as Gram positive, catalase positive, oxidase negative, methyl red positive motile rods.
 Among them 6 Listeria isolates (L7, L8, L15, L16, L17, L18) reduced nitrate, produced acid from ribose, no acid from rhamnose, haemolysin positive, lecithinase positive, coagulase positive, CAMP test negative with Staphylococcus aureus and showed growth at 4°C and in 10 percent NaCl, L14 was positive for CAMP test with Staphylococcus aureus whereas 5 isolates of Listeria (L9, L10, L11, L12, L13 ) did not reduce the nitrate, produced acid from ribose as well from rhmnose, haemolysin negative, lecithinase negative, coagulase positive, CAMP test negative with Staphylococcus aureus and showed growth at 4ºC and in 10 percent NaCl.
-Based on the results obtained, after comparing with identification key (2.2), the species identified were 6 isolates as Listeria ivanovii at 50% predomination followed by 5 isolates as Listeria grayi (41.60%) and 1 isolate as Listeria seeligeri (8.40%) obtained from dairy environmental samples (Table 2).
+Based on the results obtained, after comparing with identification key (2.2), the were species identified,6 isolates as Listeria ivanovii at 50% predomination followed by 5 isolates as Listeria grayi (41.60%) and 1 isolate as Listeria seeligeri (8.40%) obtained from dairy environmental samples (Table 2).

 Table 1: Number of Listeria isolates obtained from dairy environmental samples